 Note.
 Final regulations under certain portions of Code section 430 (sections 430(d), 430(f), 430(g), 430(h), and 430(i)) and Code section 436 (and the corresponding provisions of ERISA (sections 206(g) and 303)) were published in the Federal Register July 31, 2008, and October 15, 2009, and apply for plan years beginning on or after January 1, 2010.
 Proposed regulations providing additional rules under Code sections 430(a), 430(j) and 4971 (and the corresponding provisions of ERISA (section 303)) were published in the Federal Register on April 15, 2008.
 The final regulations that relate to those proposed regulations have a later effective date than the final regulations published October 15, 2009.
-With respect to provisions for which the final regulations do not apply to a plan for the plan year, plan sponsors must follow a reasonable interpretation of the statute, taking into account the provisions of the Worker, Retiree, and Employer Recovery Act of 2008 ("WRERA") and any other amendments to the funding rules that are enacted.
-For this purpose, plan sponsors may rely on the provisions of the proposed regulations or the final regulations, but must take into account the provisions of the Worker, Retiree, and Employer Recovery Act of 2008 ("WRERA") and any other amendments to the funding rules that are enacted.
+With respect to provisions for which the final regulations do not apply to a plan for the plan year, plan sponsors must follow a reasonable interpretation of the statute, taking into account the provisions of the Worker, Retiree, and Employer Recovery Act of 2008 ("WRERA"), the Preservation of Access to Care for Medicare Beneficiaries and Pension Relief Act of 2010 ("PRA 2010"), and any other amendments to the funding rules that are enacted.
+For this purpose, plan sponsors may rely on the provisions of the proposed regulations or the final regulations, as applicable, but must take into account the provisions of WRERA, PRA 2010, any other amendments to the funding rules that are enacted, and any applicable published guidance.